dbj-data/dbj--sql/README.md

 ---------------------------------------------------------------------

-## Why are you here?
+## Why are we here?

-The idea in here is to use the SQLite in memory database for Hash Tables implementations.
+The idea is to use the SQLite in memory database for Hash Tables implementations.
 If interested you are very welcome.

 This folder is ISO C code only.

-## Dive in
+## Operational Environment

-The environment

 - Windows 10 Pro x64
 - Clone the [MACHINE_WIDE](https://github.com/dbj-data/machine_wide) to your D: drive.